ILC Phenomenology of the $Z_3$ symmetric Type-Z Three Higgs Doublet Model: Model and Constraints

 \subsection{Yukawa Sector}

 Experimental limits place stringent constraints on the presence of tree-level Flavor Changing Neutral Currents (FCNCs), posing a significant challenge for multi-Higgs models.
 To address this, we impose Natural Flavor Conservation (NFC), a condition that restricts each Higgs doublet to couple with only one class of fermions.
 In the framework we adopt for the present work, we employ the Type-Z or democratic Yukawa structure, wherein the masses of the leptons, the down-type quarks, and the up-type quarks are generated by the $\Phi_1$, $\Phi_2$, and $\Phi_3$ doublets respectively.
-This assignment not only satisfies the NFC criterion but also provides a natural mechanism to account for the observed hierarchy in fermion masses.
 We can thus write the Yukawa Lagrangian as

 where the $\mathcal{G}_f$ are the Yukawa matrices.
 In terms of the fermion mass matrices they can be written as